 Uber offers a terrific mobile app that is very easy to use.
 All the information is available on the screen.
 The app shows all the nearby drivers in real-time.
 You don’t have to go through any sort of hassle while booking your ride – all you need to do is enter the destination, choose a ride and you are good to go.
 Their apps are available on iOS, Android and Windows Phone platforms.

-All the drivers registered with Uber are trained and most of them are car owners.
-They deal with the customers in a very ethical manner and treat them with care.
-Moreover, they are aware of all the alternative routes and take you to your desired location in very little time.
+All the drivers registered with Uber are trained to a certain degree and most of them are car owners.
+They deal with the customers in as much an ethical manner as possible, and treat them with care.
+Moreover, some are even aware of all the alternative routes and take you to your desired location.

 Multiple Vehicle Options